 Anything that's online is theoretically vulnerable to hackers, and that includes smart home systems.
 Last year, for instance, security experts demonstrated that a wide range of smart locks could be hacked with very basic tools.
 Only time will tell whether the benefits of smart homes outweigh these kind of risks.

 If you're thinking of installing a smart home security system, and you're curious about the insurance implications, just ask your provider – they'll most likely be very interested in your questions.

-But if you're going to wait a little longer for the future to arrive, you still need to secure your home.
+If you're going to wait a little longer for the future to arrive, you still need to secure your home.
 You can cover your belongings with our home contents insurance.
-And if you do get a quote, think about adding Home Emergency Cover, which will cover you for damage to door locks or windows caused by a theft or attempted theft.